Snowflake-Labs/SC.DDLExportScripts/Teradata/doc/usage_guide.md

 Those output scripts can then be used as an input for the [SnowConvert Tool](https://www.mobilize.net/products/database-migrations/snowconvert)

+The sc-tera-export also bundles another tool called sc-tera-split-ddl.
+This tool can be used to split large DDLs into a file per object.

 ## Options
 For option parameters, pass in '-h':